XipingGong/pfas_docking/README.md

 + "data" folder

-It includes some essential input data files, and the result data files.
+It includes some essential data files used to show the results quickly.

 # How to install

 You can directly "git clone" this resporsitory, and these scripts can be directly executed by python and bash.

-You also need to install other python packages, like the MDTraj, etc. So, if you have the problems to run these scripts, then you likely need to install some packages.
+You also need to install other packages, like the MDTraj, etc. So, if you have the problems to run these scripts, then you likely need to install some packages.

 # Citation

-Gong, X. et al. Assessing AlphaFold 3 for Per- and Polyfluoroalkyl Substances (PFAS) Docking in Protein Structures (Submitted)
+Gong, X. et al. Assessing AlphaFold 3 for Per- and Polyfluoroalkyl Substances (PFAS) Docking in Protein Structures, 2025 (Submitted)